smashley-eakland/ds-time_series_trends_and_stationarity-gfc33/README.md

-# ds-time_series_intro
+# ds-time_series_trends_and_stationarity

 This repository describes time series decomposition and simple models in Python.
-It was created with love by Flatiron School 💙
+It was created with love by the Flatiron School.